Your money is safe with us.

 At LMCU, our deposit base is comprised of members' personal savings, checking, money markets and CD deposits.
 In contrast, SVB deposits were primarily from large companies and venture capital funds, and Signature Bank was heavily tied to volatile cryptocurrencies.

 LMCU is a financially stable, diversified institution and structured for steady growth.
-LMCU has top ratings for financial security and stability from Bauer Financial and Weiss Ratings.
+As of July 2023, LMCU has a 5-star rating from Bauer Financial, the organization's top rating for superior financial security and stability.

 LMCU works closely with financial regulators and third-party advisors, and we also regularly run stress tests to help ensure we are prepared and can weather even extreme market conditions.